thatonearchguy/INKI-Software/docs/source/introduction.rst

     :align: right
     :alt: "OnePlus Watch on someone's wrist"

-The OnePlus Watch has taken a similar approach to its smartwatch to Garmin and Fitbit in designing its own custom operating system to maximise battery life instead of using WearOS.
+The OnePlus Watch has taken a similar approach to its smartwatch to Garmin and Fitbit in designing its own custom operating system to maximise battery life.
 The casing is refined and hits above its price point, but it's quite large at 46mm, perhaps excessively so for consumers with smaller wrists.
 There's no always-on-display which is understandable to save power, but since AMOLED displays are supposed to be reasonably low-power I don't quite understand why this functionality has been omitted.
 It also doesn't really differentiate itself from the population.
 [25]_
 There are also concerns about bugs [26]_ in the companion app and some odd design choices on the watch firmware - particularly the "quick reply" functionality for messages which is limited to just 4 choices which do not appear to be changeable.
 Additionally, emojis in text messages aren't shown which seems like a bit of a waste for the beautiful 454x454 display.
 Some of these issues have been addressed in a firmware update, but what matters here is why the watch was released without these amenities in the first place.